jennybc/gapminder/README.md

 ### What is `gapminder` good for?

-I have used this excerpt in [STAT 545](http://stat545-ubc.github.io) since 2008 and, more recently, in [R-flavored Software Carpentry Workshops](http://jennybc.github.io/2014-05-12-ubc/) and a [`ggplot2` tutorial](https://github.com/jennybc/ggplot2-tutorial). `gapminder` is very useful for teaching novices data wrangling and visualization in R.
+This excerpt has been used in [STAT 545](https://stat545.com/), in [R-flavored Software Carpentry Workshops](http://jennybc.github.io/2014-05-12-ubc/) and a [`ggplot2` tutorial](https://github.com/jennybc/ggplot2-tutorial). `gapminder` is very useful for teaching novices data wrangling and visualization in R.